opencypher/cypherdb/src/content/docs/import/csv.md

 :::

-If any of the following configuration options are not manually specified at the end of the `COPY FROM` statement, by default Kuzu will try to automatically detect them:
+If any of the following configuration options are not manually specified at the end of the `COPY FROM` statement, by default CypherDB will try to automatically detect them:
 - HEADER
 - DELIM
 - QUOTE
 - ESCAPE

 If you specify a subset of these manually but not the others, then only those that have not been specified will be automatically detected.
-You can turn off auto-detection by setting `(auto_detect=false)` as a parameter, in which case Kuzu will default to using the default values for any of the unspecified configurations.
+You can turn off auto-detection by setting `(auto_detect=false)` as a parameter, in which case CypherDB will default to using the default values for any of the unspecified configurations.
 For example, consider the example from above again:
 ```cypher
 COPY User FROM "user.csv" (HEADER=true, DELIM="|");
 ```
-In this case (which is equivalent to `COPY User FROM "user.csv" (HEADER=true, DELIM="|", auto_detect=true)`), Kuzu will try to automatically detect the `QUOTE` and `ESCAPE` characters.
+In this case (which is equivalent to `COPY User FROM "user.csv" (HEADER=true, DELIM="|", auto_detect=true)`), CypherDB will try to automatically detect the `QUOTE` and `ESCAPE` characters.
 It will not try to automatically detect if the first line is a header line or the `DELIM` character, since those configurations are manually specified in the query.
 If instead the query was:
 ```cypher
 COPY User FROM "user.csv" (HEADER=true, DELIM="|", auto_detect=false);
 ```
-Then, Kuzu will use the default values of `QUOTE` and `ESCAPE`, which are `"` and `\` respectively (and use the manually specified configurations for `HEADER` and `DELIM`).
+Then, CypherDB will use the default values of `QUOTE` and `ESCAPE`, which are `"` and `\` respectively (and use the manually specified configurations for `HEADER` and `DELIM`).

 ### Sample size parameter
-By default, Kuzu will use the first 256 lines of the CSV file to auto-detect unspecified configurations.
+By default, CypherDB will use the first 256 lines of the CSV file to auto-detect unspecified configurations.
 If you want to use a different number of lines, you can specify the `sample_size` parameter.

-You can find more information on how Kuzu automatically tries to detect these configurations below.
+You can find more information on how CypherDB automatically tries to detect these configurations below.

 ### Header auto detection
-Kuzu parses the first line of the CSV into columns and checks if each column can be cast to the data type of the target column in the node or rel table that is being copied into.
+CypherDB parses the first line of the CSV into columns and checks if each column can be cast to the data type of the target column in the node or rel table that is being copied into.
 If so, the line is assumed to be a valid "data" line and inserted as a record into the target table.
 Otherwise, it is assumed to be a header line and skipped.

 ### Delimiter, quote and escape character auto detection
-Kuzu uses the first `sample_size` lines to auto detect any configuration that has not been manually specified.
+CypherDB uses the first `sample_size` lines to auto detect any configuration that has not been manually specified.
 The possible configurations for different configurations are:
 - DELIM: `,`, `|`, `;`, `\t`.
 - QUOTE: `"`, `'` and (no quote character)
 - ESCAPE: `"`, `'`, `\` and (no escape character)

 ### Null strings handling
-By default, Kuzu treats only empty strings (`""`) as `NULL` values.
+By default, CypherDB treats only empty strings (`""`) as `NULL` values.
 However, in certain scenarios, the default behaviour may not be sufficient.
-For example, if you're working with a CSV file exported by a tool that uses the string `"NULL"` to represent nulls, you can modify Kuzu's behaviour by setting the `NULL_STRINGS` parameter to include both the empty string and the string `"NULL"`:
+For example, if you're working with a CSV file exported by a tool that uses the string `"NULL"` to represent nulls, you can modify CypherDB's behaviour by setting the `NULL_STRINGS` parameter to include both the empty string and the string `"NULL"`:

 ```cypher
 LOAD FROM 'xxx.csv'(null_strings=[null_str1, null_str2, null_str3]) RETURN *;
 ```

 ## Compressed CSV files
 To reduce file size, CSV files are often distributed in compressed formats.
-Kuzu supports directly scanning `*.csv.gz` files (compressed with `gzip`) without requiring manual decompression.
+CypherDB supports directly scanning `*.csv.gz` files (compressed with `gzip`) without requiring manual decompression.
 Simply specify the file path in the `LOAD FROM` or `COPY FROM` clause.

 Assume that you compress the `user.csv` from above with the `gzip` command: